KBNLresearch/iromlab/doc/setupIromlab.md

 |:--|
 |[Back to Setup Guide](./setupGuide.md)|

+[^1]: This will *not* overwrite any pre-existing configuration files.

-[^1]: To be more precise: the profile of the user that installed Iromlab (in case of multiple user profiles)
+[^2]: To be more precise: the profile of the user that installed Iromlab (in case of multiple user profiles)